The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/takoma-park-md-1127-university-blvd-e.md

 pageThumbnailFile = "RkJXDem2jBNK28GBCfZz.avif"
 +++

-***Takoma Park, MD (1127 University Blvd E)*** is a Chuck E. Cheese’s location that opened in 2012 with a {{< wiki-link "Circles of Light" >}} {{< wiki-link "Chuck E Cheese 16m (Animatronic)" >}} stage and animatronic.
+***Takoma Park, MD (1127 University Blvd E)*** is a Chuck E. Cheese’s location that opened in 2012 with a [Circles of Light] [Chuck E Cheese 16m (Animatronic)] stage and animatronic.
 It is located in the Hampshire Langley Shopping Center in Takoma Park, MD.
 Takoma Park is one of the stores to have a Circles of Light stage with an animatronic.

 ## Stages and Animatronics